Neurodiversity-Affirming Therapy and Coaching: A Guide to Inclusive, Strength-Based Support

 Visual aids or larger screens

-Neurodivergent-affirming therapists and neurodivergent-affirming coaches help you identify your strengths and challenges, guiding you to discover what accommodations support your success.
+Neurodiversity-affirming therapists and neurodiversity-affirming coaches help you identify your strengths and challenges, guiding you to discover what accommodations support your success.

 They also acknowledge the external barriers that neurodivergent individuals face, focusing on how to navigate these challenges through environmental adjustments, rather than attempting to change the person.